zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 ## 7.6 — Creation as Prayer

 When creativity reaches its deepest level, it becomes indistinguishable from prayer.
-Not prayer as petition ("please give me success") but prayer as communion—direct contact with the ground of being.
+Not prayer as petition ("please give me success") but prayer as communion, direct contact with the ground of being.

 **THE PRAYER OF ATTENTION:**
-To truly see what is before you—the subject, the material, the emerging form—is to practice attention so deep it becomes contemplation.
+To truly see what is before you, the subject, the material, the emerging form, is to practice attention so deep it becomes contemplation.
 This attention is offered to what is, without agenda.
 It is prayer.

 **THE PRAYER OF SURRENDER:**
-To release the grip of control, to let the work become what it wants rather than what you demand, to say "not my will but thine"—this surrender is prayer.
+To release the grip of control, to let the work become what it wants rather than what you demand, to say "not my will but thine", this surrender is prayer.

 **THE PRAYER OF TRANSFORMATION:**
-To allow yourself to be changed by the creative process, to emerge different from how you entered, to die to old self and rise as new—this transformation is prayer.
+To allow yourself to be changed by the creative process, to emerge different from how you entered, to die to old self and rise as new, this transformation is prayer.

 **THE PRAYER OF OFFERING:**
-To give the finished work to the world, asking nothing in return, releasing all attachment—this offering is prayer.
+To give the finished work to the world, asking nothing in return, releasing all attachment, this offering is prayer.

 Creative practice so understood is not separate from spiritual practice.
 It is spiritual practice.
 The studio is cell, the session is office, the work is sacrament.